tweag/nickel/doc/manual/typing.md

 }
 ```

-While dynamic typing is fine for configuration code, especially when checked
+While dynamic typing is fine for configuration code
-against a contract, we run into the bad error reporting issue once we are using
+we run into the bad error reporting issue once we are using
 functions.
 Say we want to filter over a list of element:

 ```